Costa Concordia disaster: Scrapping

 On 27 July 2014, Costa Concordia arrived in Genoa where it was moored against a wharf that had been specially prepared to receive the vessel for dismantling.
-On 11 May 2015, Costa Concordia was towed to the Superbacino dock in Genoa to remove the upper decks.
-The last of the sponsons were removed in August 2016 and the hull was taken into a drydock on 1 September for final dismantling.
-Final scrapping of the ship was completed in July 2017, with 53,000 tons of material having been recycled.
+On 11 May 2015, Costa Concordia was towed to the Superbacino dock in Genoa to remove the upper decks and superstructure.
+The last of the sponsons were removed in August 2016 and the hull was taken into Genoa drydock No. 4 on the 1 September for final dismantling.
+Final scrapping of the ship was completed on July 7, 2017, with 53,000 tons of material having been recycled.

 Site remediation

 After the wreck of Costa Concordia was towed away, Costa Crociere put Micoperi in charge of the salvage site remediation.
 This project is also known as phase WP9.
 Initially, $85 million was assigned to the project, which was to start at the end of 2014, and take about 15 months for its completion.
 The main activities included ocean floor cleaning, anchor block removal, grout bag removal, and platform removal.
 The project continued into May 2018.
 The entities involved regularly published details of the activity.